 In modern times, the go-to solution most of the time is to use oral contraceptives (birth control pills) to mask the symptoms.
 But then, that’s all they do, mask the symptoms.

-On the other hand, Diet and Lifestyle regulation is actually the first step in the management of PCOS Acne.
+On the other hand, PCOS Acne responds very well to simple changes in your diet and lifestyle.
+That’s why your diet is actually the first step in the management of PCOS Acne.
 So, let’s explore it in detail.

 - Include a variety of fresh vegetables in both raw and cooked form.

 Consume foods that promote your digestive fire and help you to reduce inflammation.

 Some examples are: apple, berries, mangoes, oranges, avocados, asparagus, zucchini, cucumber, cabbage, celery, garlic, onions, sprouts, barley, oats and wheat.

 Drink a lot of water to keep yourself hydrated at all times.
 Prefer cooling and normal temperature beverages such as coconut water, still water, and herbal teas.